sandraNimeshajm/portfolio/README.md

 - Cypress End-To-End testing - Academind
 - The Complete JavaScript Course: From Zero To Expert by Jonas Schmedtman - Udemy
 - Build Responsive Real-World Websites with HTML and CSS by Jonas Schmedtman - Udemy
+- Introduction to POSTMAN - A Beginners guide - Udemy

 # Skills